pkhodo/rsync-server-directories-to-local/README.md

-# Simple Server Sync Script
+# Server Sync Tool

-**One-way sync from server to local.
-Manual execution only.**
+**A simple, safe bash script for one-way syncing directories from a remote server to your local machine using rsync over SSH.**

-A simple, safe bash script for syncing specific folders from a remote server to your local machine using rsync over SSH.
 Perfect for keeping local development environments in sync with production or staging servers.

 ## Features